European University Information Systems organisation: Activities

 Special Interest Groups, or Task Forces, gather around dedicated subjects (Learning & Teaching, Benchmarking, Student Mobility, Business Intelligence, Cloud Management, Information Security and Enterprise Architecture).
 A SIG/TF is one of the links between EUNIS, its members and prospective members, both public sector and private sector and is the mechanism that transforms the theories discussed during events into concrete activities.

 Events are organized throughout the year:

 One of the main EUNIS activity is its Annual Congress.
 This event is attended by up to 400+ delegates from more than 30 countries.
-During the Congress, awards are given by EUNIS to the most estimated papers and projects: the Elite Award, the Dørup E-learning Award and the Best Paper Award.
+During the Congress, awards are presented for selected papers and projects, including the Elite Award, the Dørup E-learning Award and the Best Paper Award.

 Every two years EUNIS organises the Rectors' Conference which is attended by 100+ Presidents, Vice-Presidents, Provosts, Vice‑Chancellors and Rectors from many HE institutions across Europe and beyond.

 EUNIS has organized a number of other events in recent years, mainly workshops and webinars in relation with the EUNIS Special Interest Groups and Task Forces.

 Research and Analysis (ERAI) is an initiative developed to aggregate to a European level the applied researches being developed within each country institution.
 It offers a platform where all High Education actors can find IT experts information and share IT trends and best practices.

 Through ERAI, EUNIS provides case studies from specific countries, compare studies between two or several countries, share contributions coming from Members, write EUNIS' articles, publish and promote surveys and analysis of the Special Interest Groups.

 EUNIS closely cooperates with IT business corporations, and with a number of National, European and International Institutions and Organizations in the field of education and research.